salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.quick.md

 All child components are included.
 If you specify this flag, don’t specify --metadata or --source-dir.

-# flags.dry-run.summary

-Validate deploy and run Apex tests but don’t save to the org.

 # flags.api.summary

 The API to use for deploying.

-# flags.ignore-errors.summary

-Ignore any errors and don’t roll back deployment.

-# flags.ignore-warnings.summary

-Ignore warnings and allow a deployment to complete successfully.

 # flags.tests.summary